GBO Leader Experience

 By becoming a GBO leader, you can take part in a rewarding experience that teaches you so much about leadership, community building, and the Berkeley campus.
 Be sure to keep an eye out for the application in spring!

-Reva Gokhale, Class of 2027, is majoring in Society & Environment.
+Reva Gokhale, Class of 2027, is majoring in society and environment.

 Want More?